gblazyte/odin-landing_page/README.md

 # odin-landing_page
-This is my code for the Landing Page project in The Odin Project Foundations course where I am using my knowledge of HTML and CSS to create a web page.
+This is my code for the Landing Page project in The Odin Project Foundations course where I am using my knowledge of HTML and CSS to create a landing page for a website.
-The design for the website page was provided by Odin Project at https://www.theodinproject.com/lessons/foundations-landing-page#assignment.
+The design ideas for the website page were provided by Odin Project at https://www.theodinproject.com/lessons/foundations-landing-page#assignment.